parth060705/ArtMart/PWA-README.md

 # Progressive Web App (PWA) Setup

-This guide provides information about the PWA features implemented in ArtMart and how to use them.
+This guide provides information about the PWA features implemented in Auroraa and how to use them.

 ## Features